Ruzgfpegk/sessionator/README.md

 ### Bash completion

-Add the following to your `~/.bashrc` to enable completion of sessions and adjust the last line with your script name, here `Connector.sh`:
+If you're only planning on using Bash, to enable completions the easiest method is to add the following snippet to your `~/.bashrc`, and adjust the last line with your script name, here `Connector.sh`.

+If you're planning on using Zsh with bashcompinit, or a cleaner organization, you should put it in a separate file, for instance in your [local completions folder](https://github.com/scop/bash-completion/tree/main?tab=readme-ov-file#faq), typically `~/.local/share/bash-completion/completions` (`mkdir -p` it if needed), with a name matching the connector script name
+(the "complete" command at the end would only be used by Zsh's bashcompinit in this case).

 ```bash
 _comp_sessionator() {